 What If A Retainer Is Not Fitting Properly?

-Do not hesitate to call our office if your retainer is fitting poorly or not fitting at all.
-Some patients postpone calling the office because the poor fit is the result of not wearing the retainer as directed.
+Do not hesitate to contact us if your retainer is fitting poorly or not fitting at all.
+Some patients postpone contacting us because the poor fit is the result of not wearing the retainer as directed.
 Regardless of what has caused the poor fit, the sooner you come in the less chance there is that significant shifting will occur.

 What If A Retainer Is Lost Or Broken?